stratum/fabric-tna/README.md

 The code is organized as follows:
 * `p4src`: contains the P4 code
-* `p4src`: contains PTF tests for the P4 code
+* `ptf`: contains PTF tests for the P4 code
-* `src/main/java`: contains Java implementation and tests for the pipeconf
+* `src`: contains Java implementation and tests for the pipeconf

 To learn more about pipeconfs and how ONOS supports P4-programmable devices:
 <https://github.com/opennetworkinglab/ngsdn-tutorial>